DStromae/ReproducibleResearchCoursera/PeerAssessment2/AnalysisOfSevereWeatherEvents.md

 and other.

-The state that suffered the greatest number of fatalities was Illinois, with the most from extreme temperature events.
+The state that suffered the greatest number of fatalities was Illinois, with the most from extreme temperature events (998 fatalities).
-The state that suffered the greatest number of injuries was Texas, with the most from flood events.
+The state that suffered the greatest number of injuries was Texas, with the most from flood events (6,951 injuries).
-The state that suffered the greatest property damage was California, with the most from flood events.
+The state that suffered the greatest property damage was California, with the most from flood events ($117.4 billion).

 ## Data Processing